 An ethics consultation may be helpful to:

 Often, the Ethics Consultation Service will arrange and facilitate a meeting with the patient and/or family, doctors, nurses, and others clinicians involved in the patient’s care.
-The purpose of this meeting is to identify the ethical issues, identify the ethically appropriate treatment options, provide problem-solving and informational expertise, and promote efforts to work out the conflict among the participants, if necessary.
+The purpose of this meeting is to identify the ethical issues, identify the ethically appropriate treatment options, provide problem-solving and informational expertise, and promote efforts to work out any conflict among the participants, if necessary.
 The ECS documents this discussion and ethically appropriate recommendations in the medical record.
-Decision-making rests with the participants and the ECS serves in an advisory capacity only.
+Decision-making rests with the participants since ECS serves in an advisory capacity only.